nim-lang/Nim/readme.md

 of ``sh build.sh`` you should substitute ``build.bat`` on x86 Windows or ``build64.bat`` on x86_64 Windows):

-**Note: These instructions apply to the development version of the compiler.**
+**Note: The following commands are for the development version of the compiler.**
 For most users, installing the latest stable version is enough.
 Check out the installation instructions on the website to do so: https://nim-lang.org/install.html.